rnajena/pcago-unified/helppages/processing-readcount-processing.md

 <div class="well help-box">
 <label>Info</label>  We chose to not include normalization via RPKM/FPKM.
 See <a href="http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/">here</a> and <a href="http://blog.nextgenetics.net/?e=51">here</a> for great articles that give a summary about read count normalization and the issues with RPKM/FPKM.
 </div>

+## Remove genes with constant read counts

+If enabled, all genes with constant read counts are omitted from the table.
+This is needed if you want to apply variance scaling to the data before PCA as genes with constant read counts have a variance of zero.